 Heavy equipment used to construct temporary stream crossings for access to sediment removal areas usually cross wet stream channels where water depth is shallowest, at riffles.
-Because this is an important habitat for salmonid juveniles (Bradford and Higgins 2001), where these fish occur in areas of channel crossing, a portion of the juveniles in the path of equipment would likely take cover within the gravel and be crushed as the equipment passed over.
-Multiple observations by NOAA Fisheries biologists (D. Free, pers. comm., 2003) indicate that even wading fishermen can crush juvenile salmonids hiding within gravel substrate.
-Therefore, scaring, herding, or chasing juveniles from stream crossings ahead of equipment is difficult, with poor confidence that the tactics adopted are fully effective.
-For example, Halligan (2002) documented the death by suffocation of at least 48 steelhead fry during the May 29, 2002, berm construction operations for the Humboldt Bay Water District on the Mad River, despite significant efforts to herd fish to safer locations.
-Halligan observed steelhead fry readily using interstitial spaces between gravel and cobbles for cover and rescued many fish by turning over cobbles, capturing the fish, and moving them to the main flow.
+Because this is in important habitat for salmonid juveniles (Bradford and Higgins 2001), where these fish occur in treas of channel crossing, a portion of the juveniles in the path of equipment would likely take cover within the gravel and be crushed as the equipment passed over.
+Multiple observations by NOAA Fisheries biologists (D. Free, pers. comm., 2003) indicate that even wading fishermen can trush juvenile salmonids hiding within gravel substrate.
+Therefore, scaring, herding, or chasing uveniles from stream crossings ahead of equipment is difficult, with poor confidence that the actics adopted are fully effective.
+For example, Halligan (2002) documented the death by uffocation of at least 48 steelhead fry during the May 29, 2002, berm construction operations for the Humboldt Bay Water District on the Mad River, despite significant efforts to herd fish to safer ocations.
+Halligan observed steelhead fry readily using interstitial spaces between gravel and obbles for cover and rescued many fish by turning over cobbles, capturing the fish, and moving the main flow.

-Larger salmonid juveniles are less prone to crushing from heavy equipment crossings.
-They will likely flee the area because the substrate size is not large enough to provide cover for them.
+arger salmonid juveniles are less prone to crushing from heavy equipment crossings.
+They will kely flee the area because the substrate size is not large enough to provide cover for them.